kevinmcareavey/actual-causality/README.md

 # PyActualCausality
-A simple Python implementation of the (modified) Halpern-Pearl definition of actual causality, of the Chockler-Halpern definitions of blame and responsibility, and of the Miller definition of contrastive explanations.
+A simple Python implementation of causes and explanations based on the Halpern-Pearl structural-model framework, including the Halpern-Pearl definitions of actual causes and explanations, the Chockler-Halpern definitions of blame and responsibility, and the Miller definitions of contrastive causes and explanations.

-*Note that causal models are restricted to those with discrete variables, while structural equations should be represented as Python functions that accept as input a dictionary mapping parent variables to values.*
+*Note that causal models are restricted to those with discrete variables and are represented as causal networks, while structural equations should be represented as Python functions that accept as input a dictionary mapping parent variables to values.*

 ## Usage